camunda/camunda-docs/docs/guides/utilizing-forms.md

 3. Select the user task requiring the help of a form.
 4. On the right side of the page, select the **Form** tab.
 5. Click **SELECT FORM** to incorporate the JSON configuration of the form you've built on Camunda Cloud.

+For Camunda Platform, refer to the [User Task Forms guide](https://docs.camunda.org/manual/latest/user-guide/task-forms/#camunda-forms) to learn how to implement a task form in your application.

 # Additional resources